ea-foundation/raise/README.md

       "type": "Bank Transfer",
       "country_code": "us"
     },
-    "new-donation@example.org": {} # empty objects always pass
+    "new-donation@example.org": {}
   }
 }
 ```

 All keys sent in webhooks can be used as rule conditions.
 If at least one condition does not match, the notification email is skipped.
+An empty object will always pass.

 :warning: The notification email object cannot be overridden partially.